*** This is a historical webpage ***

-- ECACC Cell Lines - CellBank Australia distributes >1,750 quality controlled cell lines from the European Collection of Cell Cultures to researchers under Material Transfer Agreements.
+- ECACC and JCRB Cell Lines - CellBank Australia distributes >2,800 quality controlled cell lines from the European Collection of Cell Cultures and the JCRB cell bank to researchers under our Terms and Conditions.

-- CellBank Australia Cell Lines - CellBank Australia is building a novel collection of quality controlled Australian cell lines and distributes these under Material Transfer Agreements.
+- CellBank Australia Cell Lines - CellBank Australia is building a novel collection of quality controlled Australian and New Zealand cell lines and distributes these under Material Transfer Agreements.

-- Mycoplasma Testing - Clients submit samples of their cell line for biochemical analysis and PCR in order to detect contamination with Mycoplasma.
+- Mycoplasma Testing - Clients submit samples of their cell line for detection of Mycoplasma contamination by biochemical analysis and an in-house PCR method with internal controls.

 - CellBank Australia promotes best-practice cell culture via regular e-newsletters, seminars and trade displays.

 Researcher access: Researchers may apply for access to tissues and data by contacting the CCC Tissue Bank Coordinator (Dr Louise Ludlow) by e-mail (firstname.lastname@example.org) or phone (03 9936 6048).
 Fees are based on a cost-recovery model.